-Before it was hard to join in games as you needed to go to arenas and OTBs to be able to bet on games, similar to horse racing.
-But now, since everything is online, the hard part — betting, can be done online as well, with the help of streaming.
+Before it was hard to join in games as you needed to go to arenas and OTBs to be able to bet on games, especially due to the pandemic.
+But now, since everything is online, the hard parts — betting and watching, can be done online as well, with the help of online transactions and streaming.

-A word of caution though, as this is a game of chance, I wouldn’t recommend this as a source of growing your funds.
-You can do it with some extra play money, but moderation is always recommended.
-Also, admittedly, watching gamecocks fight to the death can be offputting to some people.
+A word of caution though: As this is considered gambling, I would not recommend this as a source of investment.
+You can do this with some play money, but moderation is always recommended.
+Only risk money you intend to lose.

-If you really want to dive into this fascinating Filipiniana experience, nothing beats doing it in the provinces as this is still practiced all throughout rural Philippines.
-In e-sabong, most of the culture is lost, and only the fringes remain unfortunately.
+As an aside, if you really want to dive into this fascinating Filipiniana experience, nothing beats doing it in the provinces as this is still practiced all throughout the rural Philippines.
+In e-sabong, most of the culture is lost, and only the fringes remain, unfortunately.

-For beginners, here are some terminologies to help you with the immersion:
+For beginners, here are some terminologies to help you with the immersion of experience:

 1. Talpak - the term used to play sabong 2.
 Meron - side of the ring where there is a higher initial bet 3.
 Wala - side of the ring opposite Meron 4.
 Llamado - the favorite to win 5.
 Dehado - the underdog (or under-cock) 6.
 Kristos - the bet takers (because they call for bets with arms wide open, just like crucifixes) 7.
 Sentenciador - the referee 8.
 Tari - the "gaff" or the blade attached to the leg of the gamecocks 9.
 Ulutan - pairing of cocks based on weight and other factors 10.
 Tabla - a tie; usually when there's no clear winner

-How do I join an e-Sabong game in GCash?
+How do I play an e-Sabong game in GCash?

-You just need to go to GLife, and under the Games category, click on Pitmasters.
+To start, you need to go to GLife, and under the Gaming Category, click on Pitmasters.

-Click on the top-up button and select an amount to top-up.
+Click on the top-up button and select an amount to top up.
 Each point is worth Php 1.00.
 The amount is taken from your GCash balance, so make sure you have enough funds at first.
-You can always add funds to your GCash via our cash in channels.
+You can always add funds to your GCash account via our cash-in channels.

-Please take note that GCash has transaction limits, meaning cashing in (cash going into GCash) and topping up (cash going into Pitmasters from GCash) contribute to input and output limits respectively.
+Please take note that GCash has transaction limits, meaning cashing in (cash going into GCash) and topping up (balance going into Pitmasters from GCash) each contributes to input and output limits respectively.

-Once you’ve selected and confirmed the amount, you will be seeing it reflected in the main page.
+Once you’ve selected and confirmed the amount, you will be seeing it reflected on the main page.

-You will be able to see the matches before it starts, and you can bet on “Meron”, “Draw”, or “Wala” with the corresponding winnings when your chosen cock wins.
-The minimum bet is always Php 100, that is why the minimum top-up is the same amount.
-Maximum bet is Php 20000.
+You will be able to see the matches before it starts, where you can bet on “Meron”, “Draw”, or “Wala” with the topped-up balance or your winnings.
+The minimum bet is always Php 100, the same as the minimum top-up amount.
+The maximum bet is Php 20k.

 If your chosen cock wins, your winnings will be credited to your account.
 Matches last less than 10 minutes so you can keep on betting as long as you still have credits.

-You need to go back to the Pitmasters Glife app, and click on Withdraw in the main page.
+You need to go back to the Pitmasters GLife app and click on Withdraw on the main page.
 You can select how much you can withdraw.
-Please take note that GCash has withdrawal limits.

-Can you bet with more than one outcome?
+Can you bet on more than one outcome during a match?

-I had issues with topping up and withdrawal.
+I had issues with topping up and withdrawing.
 What support channel can I contact?

-You can send support tickets at this link.
+You can send support tickets at Pitmaster’s official support portal.

 As this is inside the GCash ecosystem, topping up and withdrawals can be done easily at the press of a button.
-This makes it everyone can enjoy the official Filipino pastime.
+This makes everything, from betting to watching easily accessible.